nunchaku-tech/nunchaku/docs/source/advanced_features/pulid.rst

 PuLID
 =====

-Nunchaku integrates `PuLID <_pulid>`_, a tuning-free identity customization method for text-to-image generation.
+Nunchaku integrates `PuLID <_pulid_paper>`_, a tuning-free identity customization method for text-to-image generation.
 This feature allows you to generate images that maintain specific identity characteristics from reference photos.

 .. literalinclude:: ../../../examples/flux.1-dev-pulid.py